Diversity, Equity and Inclusion

 In solidarity with faculty, students, and staff across the campus community, the Hesburgh Libraries has developed a library-specific diversity plan in alignment with University vision and values.
 The plan is a living document — library initiatives and projects will evolve along with our library vision and the needs of our many campus users.

-The spirit that governs the committee’s process is drawn from Together at Notre Dame: Notre Dame’s Principles of Diversity and Inclusion.
+The spirit that governs the committee’s process is drawn from We Are All Notre Dame.

 Elements of the flexible, multi-year plan will include change management, continuous learning and improvement, best practices, community outreach, and assessment.